jimratliff/GenoMac-user/README.md

 - zsh
   - `stow_directory/zsh/.config/zsh/.zshenv` defines `XDG_CONFIG_HOME` to be `~/.config`.
 Many other Linux-y programs will respect that value and place their own configuration files in `~/.config`.
   - `stow_directory/zsh/.config/zsh/.zsh_aliases` defines numerous *aliases*, many of which depend on particular programmed that were installed by GenoMac-system.
 For example, `alias ls="eza"` and `alias cat="bat"`.

+[^GIT_CONFIG_USER_IS_INCLUDED]: To avoid hardwiring any particular user name and email address into this repo, `stow_directory/git/.config/git/config` (a) supplies the dummy values “Default User” and “default@example.com”, respectively, and (b) ends with an `[include]` that references the file `~/.config/genomac-user/git/gitconfig-personal`, which exists outside the local clone.
+That `gitconfig-personal` file is written by the Hypervisor, using a name and email address supplied by the user running the Hypervisor.
+(This assumes the user either (a) answers 'y' to “Will this user want to SSH authenticate GitHub using 1Password?” or (b) answers 'y' to “Will this user want to make commits on GitHub?,” which is asked if the answer to the 1Password question is 'n'.)

 ############### WIP, RETURN HERE.
 TODO ###############